sayalirked/sayalirked.github.io/_pages/about.md

 ### Summary
 - Strong background in finite element analysis and scientific computing.
 - Comprehensive programming skills in Python, Julia, C++, C, MATLAB languages, frameworks such as scikit-learn; and extensive experience with commercial CAE tools such as Abaqus.
-- Demonstrated ability to work both independently as well as collaboratively as a member of cross-functional teams in industry (P&G) and academia.
+- Demonstrated ability to work both independently as well as collaboratively as a member of cross-functional teams in industry and academia.
-- Authored 4 peer-reviewed journal publications in collaboration with academia.
+- Authored 4 peer-reviewed journal publications.
 - Expertise in different aspects of uncertainty quantification including optimal experimental design and calibration.
 - Experience in the application of the Bayesian framework to solve probabilistic inverse problems and traditional optimization methods to solve deterministic inverse problems in solid and fluid mechanics.
 - Proven ability to effectively handle multiple projects concurrently and manage competing priorities under demanding deadlines.

 ### Research Interests
-Solid and fluid mechanics, scientific computing, finite element analysis, uncertainty quantification, machine learning.
+Solid mechanics, scientific computing, finite element analysis, uncertainty quantification, machine learning.

 ## Teaching
 * MET 4076 - [Applied computational methods](https://sayalirked.github.io/teaching/2018-springsummer-teaching-1), spring and summer 2018.